The History of the Saffron Walden Historical Society

 In 1992 Miss Winnie Foster moved away from the town for health reasons.
 Since she was the longest serving member of the Society, it was felt fitting that she should be recognised as Honorary President.
 She kept in touch with the activities of the Society until she died in 1995.

 Mr Kenneth Neale OBE.
 FSA. had long been a valued and supportive co-opted member of the committee.
 He had often given wise advice and had greatly helped the secretaries in finding speakers.
 He had had a distinguished career in the Civil Service and had been Chairman of the Essex Archaeological and Historical Congress, as well as Chairman of the Sampfords Society.
-He decided to resign from the committee in 2000, but the Historical Society were delighted when he agreed to accept the invitation to become our current Honorary Life President.
+He decided to resign from the committee in 2000, but the Historical Society were delighted when he agreed to accept the invitation to become our current Honorary Life President, a post he held under his death.

 So this account reaches the present.
-The Rev. Canon Michael Swindlehurst succeeded Charles Waite as the present chairman in 1999 and Charles was made a Vice-President until his death.
+The Rev. Canon Michael Swindlehurst succeeded Charles Waite as chairman in 1999, and Mike Hibbs became chairman in 2018.
+Charles Waite was made a Vice-President until his death.
 Richard Jemmett continued to serve as treasurer from 1985 until 2013, and contributed in many other ways, including giving many talks with his splendid collection of slides and working his projector for other speakers on numerous occasions.
+He is now a Vice-President.
 Malcolm White, former Town Clerk, took over as treasurer in 2013, while Kathryn Fiddock continues her sterling work as secretary, a post she has held since 2002.

 REVIVAL OF JOURNAL

 Probably the most important event in recent years has been the revival of the Society’s Journal.
-The second series began in the spring 2001, initially mooted by Sarah Kirkpatrick and Bruce Tice, but then taken on by Jacqueline Cooper, the current editor.
+The second series began in the spring 2001, initially mooted by Sarah Kirkpatrick and Bruce Tice, but then taken on by Jacqueline Cooper, the current editor, now assisted by Martyn Everett.
 It continues to go from strength to strength enabling many historians to see their work into print.

 Apart from the publication of Jennifer Ward’s booklet on the town charter, the Society had not published any further books until 2009 when the Journal Editor proposed beginning a series of full-length books to be called SWHS Publications.
-This was initially funded through profits on the Journal, and is now self-supporting, with three titles in print: Land, Agriculture & Industry (2009) by Geoffrey Ball; The Place Names of Saffron Walden (2011) by Malcolm White; and Sir Thomas Smith: scholar, statesman and son of Saffron Walden (2012) by Jeremy Collingwod.
-A fourth title, Chepyng Walden by Elizabeth Allen, will be published in 2014.
+This was initially funded through profits on the Journal, and is now self-supporting, with four titles so far: Land, Agriculture & Industry (2009) by Geoffrey Ball; The Place Names of Saffron Walden (2011) by Malcolm White; Sir Thomas Smith: scholar, statesman and son of Saffron Walden (2012) by Jeremy Collingwod; and Chepyng Walden: a Late Medieval Small Town – Saffron Walden 1438-1490 by Elizabeth Allen (2014).

 To celebrate its 75th anniversary in 2008, the Society organised some extra events – an anniversary issue of the Journal with specially-commissioned articles and a day school on timber-framed buildings.
-The latest development is the launch of a new website, to cover journal, society and books, in October 2013, to mark the 80th anniversary of the founding of the Society: http://www.saffronwaldenhistory.org.uk
+To celebrate its 80th anniversary in 2013, there was the launch of a new website, to cover journal, society and books: http://www.saffronwaldenhistory.org.uk

 It has been impossible to mention all those members who have served the society so loyally and well over the past decades.
 There have of course been many changes, but much of the essential Society from those early years has remained the same.
 Long may it continue to be so!